Okay, so you love travel. And you want to do it all the time — maybe even full time.

 I’m not saying they never work; but after testing it myself — as well as considering how I personally feel when I opt into something — e-books work better as paid upsells to more valuable products.

-In terms of a freebie, I’d much rather have a checklist or cheat sheet, where I can get what I need quickly, or even a free five-day email course, where I’m going to get what I need in daily, digestible chunks of information.
+In terms of a freebie, I’d much rather have a checklist or cheat sheet, where I can get what I need quickly, or even a free 5-day email course, where I’m going to get what I need in daily, digestible chunks of information.

 You can test this out yourself, but personally, I would experiment first with the easy printables that help people quickly and see how that works.